mirceaulmeanu/playground-cra/README.md

 ```
 where appServiceWorker is a new path added to paths.js to the new service worker

+### 3. Separate build for service-worker without involving webpack

+In the root folder I created a `workers` folder and inside that a `tsconfig.sw.json` and another folder `service-worker` containing the typescript sw file.
+In package.json I created a script for running tsc with the dedicated tsconfig.sw.json file.

 ## Writing service worker in typescript

 First of all this must be added at the top of the file: